-Since windows are most likely the cause of outside noise entering the condo, it can also serve as pathway for the noise coming from your condo to enter your neighbor’s space.
+Since windows are most likely the cause of outside noise entering the condo, it can also serve as a pathway for the noise coming from your condo to enter your neighbor’s space.
 Soundproofing your windows is a great way to manage noise and save energy.
 But it doesn’t have to be an expensive project.
-There are a number cost-effective ways to soundproof condos without having to purchase replacement windows.
+There are a number of cost-effective ways to soundproof condos without having to purchase replacement windows.
 Foam plugs are great especially for rented condos because they can be easily installed and removed.
 Note, however, that window plugs may not completely block out all the sound.
 You may want to reinforce it with soundproof curtains.
 They are relatively inexpensive and are easy to set up as well.

 6. Adjust your sound system